ataraxao/drex/introduction.md

 ### Disincentivizing the Early Exit

 While either party can trigger the unwind, the math disincentivizes it.
 By mathematically auditing the outcomes, a critical failsafe emerges: after a certain period (e.g., Year 6), the compounded annual unrealized capital growth from this **base-capital vesting mechanism** can exceed the financial benefits calculated from theoretical state-mandated child support payments.
-The CWA quantitatively incentivizes a cooperative relationship for the rational economic actor, rather than incentivizing liquidating the relationship in family court for financial reasons.
+The CWA quantitatively incentivizes a cooperative relationship for the rational economic actor, rather than incentivizing one to liquidate the relationship in family court for financial reasons.

 ### The Failure State (Why Enforceability Matters)